faustofjunqueira/azure-cosmos-console/README.md

 ## How to Install

-This application was developed in Node.JS, then you need use a node js version `10.16.x` or higher.
+This application was developed in Node.JS, so you need to use a node js version `10.16.x` or higher.

-After close or download, you need install the packages:
+After closing or downloading, you need to install the packages:

 ```
 npm install